Dinwiddie Preserve

 HOURS: 8am-8pm daily

-Dinwiddie Preserve is named for Nancy and Howard Dinwiddie, who’s bequest made the purchase of this 14.5 acre property possible.
+Presently, the the preserve is named after Nancy and Howard Dinwiddie, who purchased the 14.5 acre property and turned it into a preserve.
 Just a few hundred yards past the Fallbrook High School on Stagecoach Ln and across the street from Palomares House.

-Purchased in 1994, the preserve has meadows, trees and a year-round meandering stream known as Cienega Creek.
+Purchased in 1994, the preserve has meadows, trees and a year-round stream known as Cienega Creek.

 Dinwiddie has had extensive habitat restoration, removing invasive species and replacing them with native trees and shrubs.
 Oak, willow, and sycamore surround open fields and are popular with birds.